emredemirbas/movie-ratings-analysis/README.md

 # Movie Ratings Analysis

 ## Overview
 This project investigates potential bias in Fandango's movie ratings, particularly in 2015.
 The analysis compares Fandango's ratings with those from other platforms such as IMDB, Metacritic, and Rotten Tomatoes.
-This project is based on the capstone project from the **Python for Machine Learning & Data Science Masterclass** course by Jose Portilla, provided by Pierian Data on Udemy.
+This project is based on the capstone project from the **Python for Machine Learning & Data Science Masterclass** course by Pierian Data on Udemy.

 ## Goal
 The primary goal is to analyze the data using Python, pandas, and visualization libraries like matplotlib and seaborn to uncover any systematic bias in Fandango's ratings.